Short Annapurna Base Camp Trek - ABC 5 Days

 Note that we may have to change vehicles midway if needed.
 If we cannot arrange a direct ride to Jhinu, we will either shuttle you from a taxi to a shared Jeep or make some other arrangement.
 Please stay flexible on this.

 You'll cross the second-longest bridge in Jhinu and continue the gradual hike on stone-paved trails to Chhomrong at 2,140 meters.
-The stone-built houses, stone-paved trails, and lively terrace farming of Chhomrong leave you in awe.
 We'll have our lunch and rest at Chhomrong before hiking further to Sinuwa.

 Day 2:Trek to Deurali from Lower Sinuwa